 Under the State of Ohio's Dual Enrollment Program, College Credit Plus (CCP), high school students in grades 7-12 may enroll in university courses and receive high school and college credit simultaneously (i.e., dual enrollment).
-Public School students are eligible to take up to 30 credit hours per school year and a maximum of 120 hours total.
-Homeschool and Private Schools students may request funding from the state and are awarded varying amounts each year.
-Students who wish to take courses beyond their state funding can do so by paying our dual enrollment rate, which is 1/4 of our regular tuition.
+Public school students are eligible to take up to 30 credit hours per school year and a maximum of 120 hours total.
+Homeschool and private school students may request funding from the state and are awarded varying amounts each year.
+Students who wish to take courses beyond their state funding can do so by paying the MVNU dual enrollment rate, roughly one-fifth of the regular per credit hour rate.